-Monero is an open-source cryptocurrency and currency system.
-Monero puts a focus on ensuring that transactions are untraceable and secure by using a unique method of cryptography.
+Monero is an open-source cryptocurrency and digital currency system.
+Monero is privacy-focused and aims to allow for transactions that are untraceable and secure by using a unique method of cryptography, distributed ledger blockchain technology, a proof-of-work system, and stealth addresses.
 A notable differentiator between Monero and other cryptocurrencies is their obfuscated public ledger.
 Anyone can send transactions.
 However, nobody can identify the source, destination, or amount of a particular transaction.

 Additionally, user account balances are also hidden.
 It is highly uncommon among cryptocurrencies for such in-depth privacy features.
 This sets Monero itself apart from the rest of the market.

 In 2014, a fork in Bytecoin’s codebase birthed a combination of Bitcoin and Monero.
 This lead to the currency name of BitMonero.
 Bytecoin was the original version of CryptoNote, which is the protocol that powers many decentralized cryptocurrencies.
 This Bytecoin fork was the result of many unhappy members of the cryptocurrency community who noticed a dishonest publication of coins.
 This communal effort was led by user and developer who went under the pseudonym, Johnny Mnemonic.
 BitMonero was eventually renamed Monero, which means “coin” in the Esperanto language.